-Enjoy slow-simmered Pakistani nihari with succulent beef shanks spiced with homemade nihari masala.
-Like soothing beef paya soup, Pakistani beef stew is hearty and filling – making it a perfect cozy meal for the cooler winter months.
-Don’t forget the homemade naan to soak up all the delicious flavors.
-And once you’ve made this recipe with beef, try mutton nihari next.
+Enjoy slow-simmered Pakistani beef nihari for a hearty and filling meal you can scoop up with fresh naan.
+The succulent beef shanks are spices with a homemade nihari masala, and like soothing beef paya soup, the Pakistani beef stew is a cozy meal, perfect for the cooler winter months.
+And once you’ve made this recipe, try mutton nihari next.

 Why You’ll Love this Recipe